tobeva/tobeva.com/content/about/experience/neuroscience/_index.md

 {{< /imgproc >}}

-Tiled image viewers are a staple on websites and in many graphics applications because they more or less works perfectly.
+Tiled image viewers are a staple on websites and in many graphics applications because they more or less have to work perfectly.
 You can navigate images of basically any size with a steady 60Hz update rate if you implement it well.

 I wrote the tile viewing code in Python using OpenGL.
 The performance was